 Beyond Espionage: Stuxnet an Act of Intervention?

 The basic principle of international law is the respect of each sovereign state for the territorial integrity and political independence of others.
 This long-established principle is accepted in the UN Charter based on the “sovereign equality of all its members.”
 The principle of nonintervention is mentioned in a number of treaties and UN resolutions, including the Declaration on Principles of International Law Concerning Friendly Relations and Co-operation among States in Accordance with the Charter of the United Nations .
-The United States has always accepted this principle, asserting it in the Montevideo Convention on Rights and Duties of States (1934).
+The United States has always accepted this principle, asserting it in the Convention on Rights and Duties of States (also known as the Montevideo Convention, 1933).
 It is clear that intervention, defined as dictatorial interference in the internal or external affairs of another state, cannot be reconciled with the basic principles of international law.
 Intervention violates the territorial integrity and denies the political independence of another state.

 In the definition of intervention, the focus is on dictatorial interference.
 While persuasion is said to be legitimate, coercion is illegitimate.
 While military invasion is considered coercive, what about economic embargo, secret infiltration, or incitement to subversion through propaganda?
 While it is difficult to distinguish dictatorial interference from proper influence, it is even more difficult to distinguish the internal affairs and foreign policy of a state from acts or utterances which so affect the rights and interests of another state that they can be regarded as issues of international concern, and as justifying interference—even dictatorial interference—by the affected state.
 In the Nicaragua v.
 United States of America case, the International Court of Justice held that supplying funds to insurgents was “undoubtedly an act of intervention in the internal affairs of Nicaragua,” although not a use of force.
 Mere intrusion into another state’s systems does not violate the nonintervention principle.